genesiscommunitysuccess/docs/docs/server-reference/operations/commands.md

 ### Setting the TLS settings for all processes by default

-Edit the _dta-system-definitions.xml_ file and edit the values for DefaultKeystoreLocation, DefaultKeystoreLocation and DefaultCertificate.
+Edit the _genesis-system-definitions.xml_ file and edit the values for DefaultKeystoreLocation, DefaultKeystoreLocation and DefaultCertificate.

     Example: